sbl1996/ygo-agent/README.md

 ## Plan

 ### Training
+- Add opponent history actions and turn info to the history actions
 - Evaluation with old models during training
 - LSTM for memory
 - League training following AlphaStar and ROA-Star